 In compliance with federal regulations, it is the policy of UALR to respond to student requests for course substitution that are based on discrimination due to disability on an individual basis and in a manner that does not result in discrimination.
 Where requests are complex and not easily handled through the regular course substitution procedures, an established committee will review the case and make a determination.

 The following procedures are guidelines, and the committee will recognize that individual circumstances may alter them somewhat.
-For example, in the case of a student who is diagnosed with a learning disability after attempting a course twice or more, who has made good faith efforts to complete the course requirements, the committee may determine that the student need not attempt the course another time with accommodations.
+For example, in the case of a student who is diagnosed with a learning disability after attempting a course twice or more, who has made good faith efforts to complete the course requirements, the committee may determine that the student need not attempt the course another time without accommodations.

 - In most cases the student should attempt the course, requesting accommodations.

 - If the student believes accommodations are necessary, the student should request a meeting with the instructor to discuss these accommodations.
 It is the studentâ€™s responsibility to make this request.
 Students are urged to inform instructors of accommodation needs as early as possible in the semester.
 They may choose to use a letter from the Disability Resource Center (DRC) documenting the disability and outlining necessary accommodations (see below).
 Any student who is unsure of potential accommodations should make an appointment with a staff person in DRC.

 - On request from the student or instructor, a letter from DRC will confirm that the disability is documented and will outline the specific accommodations that are necessary for that student.
 The student must give the Disability Resource Center permission to release this information.